-A portion of the proceeds of the Bonds (aside from the portion thereof used to fund the costs of issuance of the Bonds and the portion used to fund accelerated pension benefit payments) will be used to finance capital expenditures authorized by the State's previous capital programs and the Rebuild Illinois capital plan.
+The proceeds of the June 2022A Bonds (aside from the portion thereof used to fund the costs of issuance of the June 2022A Bonds or to fund accelerated pension benefit payments) will be used to finance capital expenditures authorized by the State's previous capital programs and the Rebuild Illinois capital plan.
 For additional information regarding the Rebuild Illinois capital plan, see Part II of APPENDIX A hereto.

-The Bond Act authorizes the State to reallocate unspent proceeds of the Bonds to any of the purposes (other than refunding) and within the amounts authorized by the Bond Act.
-The State reserves the right to make such reallocations of Bond proceeds for available uses from time to time, so long as such reallocations do not adversely affect the tax-exempt status of the Bonds.
+The Bond Act authorizes the State to reallocate unspent proceeds of the June 2022A Bonds to any of the purposes (other than refunding) and within the amounts authorized by the Bond Act.
+The State reserves the right to make such reallocations of June 2022A Bond proceeds for available uses from time to time, so long as such reallocations do not adversely affect the tax-exempt status of the June 2022A Bonds.